greenboxal/doggohub/doc/university/high-availability/aws/README.md

 ![RDS Instance Specs](img/instance_specs.png)

 The rest of the setting on this page request a DB identifier, username and a master password.
-We've chosen to use `gitlab-ha`, `gitlab` and a very secure password respectively.
+We've chosen to use `doggohub-ha`, `doggohub` and a very secure password respectively.
 Keep these in hand for later.

 ![Network and Security](img/rds-net-opt.png)

-Make sure to choose our gitlab VPC, our subnet group, not have it public, and to leave it to create a new security group.
-The only additional change which will be helpful is the database name for which we can use `gitlabhq_production`.
+Make sure to choose our doggohub VPC, our subnet group, not have it public, and to leave it to create a new security group.
+The only additional change which will be helpful is the database name for which we can use `doggohubhq_production`.

 ***